 I’ve been growing garlic chives in my back-yard garden, which provides a steady supply from spring to early fall.
 The perennial plant is hardy and easy to grow.
 If you can’t find Korean chives, by all means, use the Chinese variety.
 Look for ones with thin and narrow blades.

 Buchu kimchi is typically seasoned with myulchiaekjeot (fish sauce made with anchovies).
 I like to add a little bit of saewoojeot (salted shrimp), but it can be omitted, if unavailable.
 Simply use a little more fish sauce.
-No pre-salting is necessary this kimchi.
+No pre-salting is necessary for this kimchi.

 If you like, add a little bit of minced garlic and/or ginger.
 I don’t usually use garlic or ginger to let the natural flavor of the garlic chives come through better.